-- A. Each year, the executive director and the leadership team, with staff input, will determine the number and enrollment sizes, keeping in mind age mix, facility space, and staffing. - B. Students will be placed on the waiting list once the number of applications per grade exceeds 30 students or if a grade reaches its capacity based on staff/space availability. - C. Should an opening occur, students from the list will then be admitted per grade until that grade is full.
+D. Should an opening occur, students from the list will then be admitted per grade until that grade is full.
 The open seat will be offered to students in order of application.
-Upon communication of the opening, the parent/guardian has five days to complete and submit the enrollment application.
+Upon communication of the opening, the parent/guardian has five days to complete and submit the enrollment documents.
 If the forms are not completed and submitted, the student's name will be removed, and another student will be offered the spot.

-- D. If a grade is not full by August 1, additional students in any other grades may be admitted in order to maintain enrollment as set by the executive director in keeping with the objective of maintaining full enrollment for the school. - E. If any student, whether enrolled or on the waiting list, cancels their application or withdraws from Kalon Prep Academy, they shall lose their place.
-If they later re-apply, they shall be treated as a new student. - F. All applicants still on a waiting list at the beginning of the next enrollment period must submit a new application for enrollment and will be subject to the enrollment process described above.
+E. If a grade is not full by August 1, additional students in any other grades may be admitted in order to maintain enrollment as set by the executive director in keeping with the objective of maintaining full enrollment for the school.F.
+If any student, whether enrolled or on the waiting list, cancels their application or withdraws from Kalon Prep Academy, they shall lose their place.
+If they later re-apply, they shall be treated as a new student.

+E. All applicants still on a waiting list at the beginning of the next enrollment period must submit a new application for enrollment and will be subject to the enrollment process described above.
 The waiting lists do not carry over from year to year.